Optimizing image processing in Rust with parallelism and Rayon

 Resizing images: practical examples

-Resizing images can be done using the resize
+Resizing images can be done efficiently using the image

 use image::imageops::FilterType;